Testery Docs

 If using Gradle...

-To see an example project using our Gradle plugin with TestNG you can look at our example-testng repository.
+To see an example project using our Gradle plugin with TestNG you can look at our repository.

 To use the plugin in your project you'll first have to add the Testery Gradle plugin to your build.gradle file: